01 of 07

 Leinster, the East

 Leinster could be termed Ireland's East, including large swathes of the Midlands too.
-The counties of Carlow, Dublin, Kildare, Kilkenny, Laois, Longford, Louth, Meath, Offaly, Westmeath, Wexford, and Wicklow are parts of Leinster - thus making Leinster the largest province with one-third of all 32 counties in it.
-The Irish name of the province is Cúige Laighean or Chúige Laighean, literally “the Fifth owned by the Laigin tribe” (the simplified and Anglicised Leinster simply means “the Land of the Laigins”).
+The counties of Carlow, Dublin, Kildare, Kilkenny, Laois, Longford, Louth, Meath, Offaly, Westmeath, Wexford, and Wicklow are parts of Leinster - thus making Leinster the largest province because it includes one-third of all of Ireland's 32 counties.
+The Irish name of the province is Cúige Laighean or Chúige Laighean, literally means “the Fifth owned by the Laigin tribe” (the simplified and Anglicised Leinster simply means “the Land of the Laigins”).

-Leinster is the most urban province of Ireland – Bray, Drogheda, Dublin, Dundalk, Dún Laoghaire, Kilkenny and Wexford are major conurbations.
-No less than 2,504,814 people live in Leinster (according to the census of 2011), reflecting a population growth of around 35% over the last twenty years.
+Leinster is the most urban province of Ireland – Bray, Drogheda, Dublin, Dundalk, Dún Laoghaire, Kilkenny and Wexford are major Irish towns and cities found here.
+No less than 2,630,720 people live in Leinster (according to the census of 2016), reflecting a population growth of around 35% over the last twenty years.

 The geographical borders of Leinster are (roughly) the Irish Sea and St.George's Channel, the Rivers Suir and Shannon, the lakelands and drumlins of Cavan and Monaghan, and Carlingford Lough.Continue to 4 of 7 below.